 The specification for this performance indicator was revised for the 2015 reporting period.
 The AlHW recalculated this indicator for the period 2007-08 to 2012-13 using the new specification.
 Therefore, the data are not comparable to data calculated in previous reporting periods.
-Data provided for this 2017 reporting period use the new specification and are comparable to data provided in the 2015 and 2016 reporting periods.
+Data provided for this 2018 reporting period use the new specification and are comparable to data provided in the 2015, 2016 and 2017 reporting periods.

-For ICD-10-AM coding details, please refer to the specification for National Healthcare Agreement Performance Indicator 18 - Selected potentially preventable hospitalisations, 2017.
+For ICD-10-AM coding details, please refer to the specification for National Healthcare Agreement Performance Indicator 18 - Selected potentially preventable hospitalisations, 2018.

-However, caution should be used when comparing data across reporting periods as changes between the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) 5th edition (used in 2007-08), ICD-10-AM 6th edition (used in 2008-09 and 2009-10), ICD-10-AM 7th edition (used in 2010-11, 2011-12 and 2012-13) and ICD-10-AM 8th edition (used in 2013-14 and 2014-15) and the associated Australian Coding Standards that resulted in fluctuations in the reporting of diagnoses for diabetes.
-In addition, changes to the Australian Coding Standard for Viral hepatitis (ACS 0104), implemented in the 8th edition of ICD-10-AM will affect the comparability over time in the reporting of the vaccine-preventable category of potentially preventable hospitalisations, which includes counts for additional diagnoses of Hepatitis B.
+However, caution should be used when comparing data across reporting periods due to changes in the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Australian Modification (ICD-10-AM) between the 5th edition (used in 2007-08), the 6th edition (used in 2008-09 and 2009-10), the 7th edition (used in 2010-11, 2011-12 and 2012-13) and the 8th edition (used in 2013-14 and 2014-15) and the 9th edition (used in 2015-16).

+- changes to the Australian Coding Standard (ACS) for diabetes, which resulted in fluctuations in the reporting of diagnoses for diabetes (chronic category affected). - changes to the ACS for Viral hepatitis (ACS 0104), implemented in the 8th edition of ICD-10-AM affect the comparability over time in the reporting of the vaccine-preventable category of potentially preventable hospitalisations (PPHs), which includes counts for additional diagnoses of Hepatitis B. - these changes should also be taken into consideration in interpretation of these data against the National Healthcare Agreement performance benchmark for PPHs.